KnapsackPro/knapsack_pro-ruby/README.md

 #### Environment variables for debugging gem

+This is only for maintainer of knapsack_pro gem.
+Not for the end users.

 `KNAPSACK_PRO_ENDPOINT` - Default value is `https://api.knapsackpro.com` which is endpoint for [Knapsack Pro API](http://docs.knapsackpro.com).

 `KNAPSACK_PRO_MODE` - Default value is `production`.
 When mode is `development` then endpoint is `http://api.knapsackpro.dev:3000`.
 When mode is `test` then endpoint is `http://api-staging.knapsackpro.com`.